Find Affordable College Courses

 Columbia, MD

 Howard Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
 It came in at #13 on the list.
-HCC is a moderately-sized public school located in the midsize city of Columbia.
+HCC is a medium-sized public school located in the city of Columbia.

-HCC undergraduate students pay an average of $8,973 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at HCC are $8,973 a year.
 Allied Health majors at HCC take out an average of $25,364 in student loans while working on their Associate Degree.

 Read More…

-Delaware Technical Community College - Terry did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #14 on the list.
-Delaware Tech is a large public school located in the small city of Dover.
+Delaware Technical Community College - Terry landed the #14 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Delaware Tech is a large public school located in the city of Dover.

 The average tuition and fees for an out-of-state undergraduate student at Delaware Tech are $11,808 a year.
 After completing their Associate Degree, allied health graduates from Delaware Tech carry an average student debtload of $15,244.

-In addition to its great value ranking, Delaware Tech is in the top 10% of all schools on our Best Allied Health Professions Associate Degree Schools in the Middle Atlantic Region list.
+Delaware Tech also claimed a spot on our Best Allied Health Professions Associate Degree Schools in the Middle Atlantic Region list.
+It’s in the top 10% of all schools in this category.

 Honorable Mentions